TesseracT33/GB/README.md

 # Summary
 gb-chan is a Nintendo Game Boy emulator written in C++ with a graphical interface (using wxWidgets-3).
 It relies on SDL2 for video, audio and input.
-Its PPU implementation does per-pixel rendering.
+Its CPU implementation is sub-instruction accurate (in attempt), and its PPU implementation does per-pixel rendering.

 ![gb1](https://thumbs2.imgbox.com/ee/bf/pPp2HJnb_t.png)
 ![gb2](https://thumbs2.imgbox.com/23/90/hb3IwDTb_t.png)